 Treatment for Personality Disorders:

-Treatment for personality disorders can include various forms of psychotherapy.
-Psychotherapy seeks to help an individual learn more about their disorder, what may be at the root of their symptoms, any other mental health-related issues, as well as help them learn how to appropriately discuss their emotions, thoughts, and behavior.
-This not only is educational in how they can learn to better understand themselves, but can also aid in teaching them how their actions affect other people.
+Personality disorder treatment can include various forms of psychotherapy.
+Psychotherapy, such as talk therapy, seeks to help an individual learn more about their disorder, what may be at the root of their symptoms, any other mental health-related issues, as well as help them learn how to appropriately discuss their emotions, thoughts, and behavior.
+Therapy focuses not only on educating people with personality disorders on how they can learn to better understand themselves, but can also aid in teaching them how their actions affect other people.
 Psychotherapy can also help people with personality disorders learn to properly cope with their condition, avoid triggering situations, and help them learn how to build healthy, functional relationships with others.

-Each person will have their own unique struggles.
+Each person will have their own unique struggles with thoughts and behaviors caused by a personality disorder.
 No two treatments will ever look the same.
-Therapy is determined by the specific kind of personality disorder, the severity of the disorder, how long the person has been struggling, and their current circumstances.
+Therapy, such as dialectical behavior therapy, group therapy, or interpersonal therapy, is determined by the specific kind of personality disorder, the severity of the disorder, how long the person has been struggling, and their current circumstances.
 Unfortunately, there are currently no medication-assisted treatments available to treat personality disorders.
 However, some people find relief with certain drugs that help with depression, anxiety, or mood stability.
 In severe cases, treatment may include medical treatment, psychiatric and psychological therapy, and family therapy.

 If you or a loved one is suffering from a personality disorder, Transformations Treatment Center is here to help.
-We offer professional individualized care to ensure the comfort, safety, and future well-being of each client.
+We offer professional individualized personality disorder treatment and care to ensure the comfort, safety, and future well-being of each client.